sparkletown/sparkle/README.md

 - A free Firebase account
 - Your favorite command-line interface (e.g. Terminal or zsh on a Mac)
-- Optional: accounts with Stripe, Twillio
+- Optional: accounts with Stripe, Twilio
 - A little fairy dust

 ## Set Up Your Local Environment